Plainsong: History

-Gregorian chant is a variety of plainsong named after Pope Gregory I (6th century A.D.), although Gregory himself did not invent the chant.
+Gregorian chant is a variety of plainsong named after Pope Gregory I (6th century AD), but Gregory did not invent the chant.
 The tradition linking Gregory I to the development of the chant seems to rest on a possibly mistaken identification of a certain "Gregorius", probably Pope Gregory II, with his more famous predecessor.
 The term Gregorian Chant is often incorrectly used as a synonym of plainsong.

 For several centuries, different plainchant styles existed concurrently.
 Standardization on Gregorian chant was not completed, even in Italy, until the 12th century.
 Plainchant represents the first revival of musical notation after knowledge of the ancient Greek system was lost.

 In the late 9th century, plainsong began to evolve into organum, which led to the development of polyphony.
 When polyphony reached its climax in the sixteenth century, the use of plainsong chant was less appealing and almost completely abandoned.

 There was a significant plainsong revival in the 19th century, when much work was done to restore the correct notation and performance-style of the old plainsong collections, notably by the monks of Solesmes Abbey, in northern France.
 After the Second Vatican Council and the introduction of the vernacular Mass, use of plainsong in the Catholic Church declined and was mostly confined to the monastic orders and to ecclesiastical societies celebrating the traditional Latin Mass (also called Tridentine Mass).
-But, since Pope Benedict XVI's motu proprio, Summorum Pontificum, use of the Tridentine rite has increased; this, along with other papal comments on the use of appropriate liturgical music, is promoting a new plainsong revival.
+Since Pope Benedict XVI's motu proprio, Summorum Pontificum, use of the Tridentine rite has increased; this, along with other papal comments on the use of appropriate liturgical music, is promoting a new plainsong revival.

 The Plainsong and Medieval Music Society was founded in 1888 to promote the performance and study of liturgical chant and medieval polyphony.

 Interest in plainsong picked up in 1950s Britain, particularly in the left-wing religious and musical groups associated with Gustav Holst and the writer George B. Chambers.
 In the late 1980s, plainchant achieved a certain vogue as music for relaxation, and several recordings of plainchant became "classical-chart hits".

-Chant types
+Chant types and traditions

-The following is a classification of Gregorian chants into types.
-Other chant traditions, such as the Ambrosian or Visigothic, may lack some of the types listed, and may have other types not listed.